GeekTrainer/learn-django/Outline.md

       - Installing Git
       - Cloning the GitHub repository
     * Django installation
-3. SQLite database
-    * Create the SQLite database
-    * Display the schema
+    * Deploying the Django app
+    * Install SQLite
-4. Working with Django forms
+3. Working with Django forms
       - HTML forms
       - Understanding Django forms
-5. Form Views
+4. Form Views
       - Generic views for Create, Update and Delete
         - Developing objects for Create
         - Creating objects for Update and Delete
-6. Using Crispy forms for better display
+5. Using Crispy forms for better display
       - Using Bootstrap with Crispy
-7. Knowledge Check
+6. Knowledge Check
     * Check your knowledge
       - Questions
-8. Summary
+7. Summary
     * In this module you learned:
       - .
       - .